AcalaNetwork/truffle-tutorials/hello-world/README.md

 ## Add a test

-To add a test, for the smart contract we can again use the Truffle built-in `create` utility:
+To add a test for the smart contract, we can again use the Truffle built-in `create` utility:

 ```
 truffle create test HelloWorld